 Holiday Themed Rides in Magic Kingdom at Christmas

 While many rides at Magic Kingdom have hints of Christmas decorations along the way, none do it better than the Jungle Cruise.
 This ride is transformed into the “Jingle Cruise” around the holidays.
 From the time you step in line, no detail is left unturned.
 There are decorations to keep guests occupied throughout the queue until they board.
 During the cruise, each of the stops and animals are decorated along the way.
 The tour guides are also equipped with extra corny holiday jokes.

-If you’re looking for the best rides for toddlers in Magic Kingdom, the Jungle Cruise was our son’s favorite after “It’s a Small World.”
+If you’re looking for the best rides for toddlers in Magic Kingdom, the Jungle Cruise is one of our kiddos’ favorites and it’s being updated in 2021!

 Mickey’s Christmas Party in Magic Kingdom

-Magic Kingdom also exclusively offers Mickey’s Very Merry Christmas Party, one of the most popular Disney Christmas events.
+Magic Kingdom also exclusively offers an after hours Christmas party at Disney, one of the most popular Disney Christmas events.
 This special event includes everything from access to rides, holiday treats and drinks, snow on main street and performances throughout the evening.
-We didn’t get to go on our last visit since our son was still a little too young to stay up late enough to enjoy the party.
-I can’t wait to do this in the future, though!

 Looking to spend more time in Disney World at Christmas outside of Magic Kingdom?
 Hollywood Studios, Animal Kingdom and Epcot also offer a number of decorations and special performances during the holidays.
 Most of the festivities occur from the beginning of November until the beginning of January, however, actual dates vary.
 For more on holiday events at Walt Disney World, see here.